maxvfischer/DIY-CNC-machine/README.md

 ### Y-axis motors, idlers and pulleys to side plates

-Each idler were made up out of 1x idler blocker, 2x 60 mm fully threaded M8 screw, 6x 698zz bearings and 8x (10 mm x 8 mm x 2 mm) washers (2x closest to the idler blocker and 6x closest to the side plate).
+Each idler were made up out of 1x idler blocker, 2x 60 mm fully threaded M8 screws, 6x 698zz bearings and 8x (10 mm x 8 mm x 2 mm) washers (2x closest to the idler blocker and 6x closest to the side plate).
 The idlers were then attached to each side plate using two M8 nuts.
 Make sure that the bearings are spinning freely.

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_1.jpg)